ManuelMcLure/OctoPrint-WiFiStatus/README.md

 # License

 The plugin is licensed under the GNU Affero General Public License.
-See `LICENSE` for details.
+See `LICENSE.md` for details.

 PythonWifi is licences under the GNU Lesser General Public License 2+.
-See `octoprint_wifistatus/pythonwifi/LICENSE` for details.
+See `octoprint_wifistatus/pythonwifi/LICENSE.md` for details.